Testing the effectiveness of unconventional monetary policy in Japan and the United States: Theoretical Model

 \subsection{Parameterization of the model}

-Instead of parameterizing the model presented in Appendix \ref{A: equilibrium conditions}, we parameterize the system of log-linearized equations (\ref{Euler})-(\ref{i}).
-It is worth emphasizing that the parameterized model is used for illustrating the implications of the theoretical model, and not for deriving quantitative implications, which would require a more complex system.
+Instead of parameterizing the model presented in Appendix \ref{A: equilibrium conditions}, we parameterize the system of log-linearized equations (\ref{i})-(\ref{Phillips}) in the main text.
+It is worth emphasizing that we use the parameterized model to illustrate the implications of the theoretical model, and not to study the quantitative implications, which would require a more complex system.

-The relative risk aversion $\sigma$ is set at $\sigma=2$.
+The relative risk aversion parameter is set at $\sigma=2$.
 The discount factor is set close to unity at $\delta=0.997$.
 The slope of the Phillips curve $\kappa$ is set at $\kappa=0.336$ using equation (\ref{kappa}) with the Calvo parameter of $\xi=0.75$ and the Frisch labor elasticity of $\nu=0.5$.
 In the monetary policy rule, the persistence parameter is set at $\rho_{i}=0.7$; the inflation coefficient is set at $r_{\pi}=1.5$; the output coefficient is set at $r_{y}=0.5$.
-The AR(1) coefficients for the productivity and preference shocks are set at $\rho_{a}=\rho_{b}=0.9$, and the coefficients $\chi_{b}$ and $\chi_{a}$ are set according to equations (\ref{chi_b}) and (\ref{chia}), respectively.
-We set UMP parameters, $\lambda^{\ast}$ and $\alpha$, freely to numerically examine the effects of UMP.
+The AR(1) coefficients for the supply and demand shocks are set at $\rho_{a}=\rho_{b}=0.9$, and the coefficients $\chi_{b}$ and $\chi_{a}$ are set according to equations (\ref{chib}) and (\ref{chia}), respectively.
+The term premium in steady state is set at $\zeta=0.01/4$.
+We consider different values for the parameters $\lambda^{\ast}$ and $\alpha$ (reported in the main text) to study the effects of UMP.